-Since 2010, SAATHII has been implementing the EU-supported project, “Empowering Women living with or affected by HIV/AIDS (WLAHIV) through Property Ownership and Legal Literacy (POLL)”, in partnership with Positive Women Network (PWN+).
-The project helps WLAHIV attain legal literacy to learn about and to attain their rights- specifically around denial of property rights and addressing domestic violence.
-A group of 35 WLAHIV constitute the Women’s Rights Educators (WRE).
-This group has been trained in the areas of legal literacy and skills to network with communities and health and legal stakeholders.
-The POLL Project works towards empowering women living with or affected by HIV/AIDS in eight states of India – West Bengal, Odisha, Manipur, Tamil Nadu, Andhra Pradesh, Maharashtra, Karnataka, and Rajasthan.
+From 2010 to 2013, SAATHII implemented the EU-supported project, “Empowering Women living with or affected by HIV/AIDS (WLAHIV) through Property Ownership and Legal Literacy (POLL)”, in partnership with Positive Women Network (PWN+).
+The project helped WLAHIV learn about and to attain their rights- specifically around denial of property rights and addressing domestic violence.
+A group of 35 WLAHIV worked as Women’s Rights Educators (WRE).
+They received legal literacy training and networked with communities and health and legal stakeholders.
+The POLL Project worked towards empowering women living with or affected by HIV/AIDS in eight states of India – West Bengal, Odisha, Manipur, Tamil Nadu, Andhra Pradesh, Maharashtra, Karnataka, and Rajasthan.

 In 2011, data from the Phase I mixed-methods baseline (four states: Odisha, Tamil Nadu, Maharashtra, Manipur) were augmented with the Phase II baseline covering West Bengal, Rajasthan, Andhra Pradesh and Karnataka.
 Based on the enhanced data set of 702 women, it emerged that property ownership was statistically associated with lower prevalence of domestic violence (P< 0.005).

 - Number of WLAHIV Reached through One-on-One Legal Literacy Outreach: 31,382

 - Number of WLAHIV Reached through Group Legal Literacy Sessions: 54,876

 - Number of MLHIV Reached Through Legal Literacy Lessons: 18,568